NavigationContentFooter

 When using HTTP protocol to the backend servers, the best solution is then to terminate TLS at the Load Balancer, decrypt traffic, look at the HTTP host header value to select the appropriate backend, and then forward the request to selected backend with or without encryption based on your use case.
 Since the protocol to the backend is HTTP, the Load Balancer has access to all the HTTP protocol metadata.
 There is then no point to limiting it to TCP/TLS layer metadata.

-This is why we have decided to remove the ability to create SNI based routes when the backend protocol is HTTP, and are now instead proposing HTTP Host header routes.
+This is why we decided to remove the ability to create SNI based routes when the backend protocol is HTTP, and are now instead proposing HTTP Host header routes.

 See the console screenshots below as examples: